 The church culture described above is a perfect medium for sexual abuse, sexual misconduct, and other predatory behavior.
-There’s little-to-no accountability to anyone except God, and I can safely say that he hasn’t been seen in IFB churches in a long, long time.
+There’s little to no accountability to anyone except God, and I can safely say that he hasn’t been seen in IFB churches in a long, long time.
 While an IFB pastor is answerable to his church’s membership, practically speaking, unless he steals money from the church, is caught fucking the deacon’s wife in his study, or some other egregious “sin,” he is pretty much safe from being fired.
 Over time, such men gain more and more power, so much so that it becomes almost impossible for congregants to get rid of them.
-I have seen church constitutions — often written by the pastors themselves — that require a seventy-five-percent “yes” vote to remove a pastor.
+I have seen church constitutions — often written by the pastors themselves — that require a seventy-five percent “yes” vote to remove the pastor.

-IFB church members are often taught to implicitly trust their pastors and to ignore any rumors they might hear about them.
+IFB church members are often taught to implicitly trust their pastors and ignore any rumors they might hear about them.
 (Please see Sexual Abuse and the Jack Hyles Rule: If You Didn’t See It, It Didn’t Happen.)
-Rumors swirled around Jack and David Hyles for years, yet because church members were taught (indoctrinated) to “trust and ignore” the Hyleses escaped being held accountable for their abhorrent criminal behavior.
+Rumors swirled around Jack and David Hyles for years, yet because church members were taught (indoctrinated and conditioned) to “trust and ignore,” the Hyleses escaped being held accountable for their abhorrent criminal behavior.
 Yes, I said “criminal.”
-It is clear from the latest Fort Worth Star-Telegram report on sexual abuse in IFB churches that David Hyles committed sexual crimes and his father covered them up.
+It is clear from the latest Fort Worth Star-Telegram report on sexual abuse in IFB churches that David Hyles committed sex crimes and his father covered them up.
 This story has been repeated in numerous IFB churches over the years.
 Don’t think for a moment that the latest report on sexual abuse is new.
 This kind of behavior has been going on ever since I was a teenager at Trinity Baptist Church in Findlay, Ohio, five decades ago.
-It was covered up back then and it is covered up today.
+It was covered up back then, and it is covered up today.